Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time Implementation for Spacecraft Rendezvous: Introduction

-Despite these advances, existing results are limited to Mayer-form OCPs, and no formal results have been established for Lagrange-form OCPs.
-It was proposed in \cite{harris2021optimal} that Lagrange-form problems can be reformulated as Mayer-form problems via an epigraph transformation; however, it remains unclear whether system normality is preserved under this transformation.
-Lagrange-form OCPs include the fuel-optimal control problem, where the $L^1$-norm of the control input serves as the cost function since it is proportional to the total control effort \cite{ross2004minimumfuel}.
-This problem is particularly relevant in spacecraft applications, where maximizing mission lifetime requires minimizing fuel consumption during each maneuver.
-In practice, continuous quadratic approximations of the $L^1$-norm are often used \cite{Ross2006L1Optimization}, but these yield suboptimal trajectories and can reduce mission longevity.
-Furthermore, spacecraft typically employ discrete-valued actuators, such as cold-gas thrusters for reaction control systems \cite{Weston2025SST}, introducing mixed-integer constraints into the trajectory optimization problem.
-Notably, the fuel-optimal control problem has also been shown to be equivalent to the maximum hands-off control problem \cite{Nagahara2016Hands_Off}, further underscoring the importance of developing a lossless convexification for this class of Lagrange-form OCPs.
+Lagrange-form OCPs include the fuel-optimal control problem, where the $L^1$-norm of the control input serves as the cost function since it is proportional to the total control effort \cite{ross_how_2004}.
+This problem is particularly relevant in spacecraft applications, where mission lifetime is limited by onboard propellant and maneuvers must therefore be fuel-optimal.
+Standard trajectory generation algorithms for spacecraft rely in quadratic cost functions which don't minimize fuel consumption directly, which reduces the mission lifetime \cite{ross_space_2006}.
+In addition, many spacecraft employ discrete-valued actuators—such as cold-gas thrusters in reaction control systems \cite{pasand_study_2017,weston_state---art_2025}.
+Thus, it is essential to develop real-time fuel-optimal control strategies that explicitly account for discrete inputs.

-In this paper, we extend the theory of Mayer-form MICP relaxations and show that the fuel-optimal control problem for linear systems with discrete-valued inputs can be reformulated as a Mayer-form MICP while preserving system normality, under an assumption on the geometric structure of the input set.
-Exploiting this structure, we derive a simple algebraic condition that verifies normality directly from the system matrices.
-Building on \cite{harris2021optimal}, we demonstrate that the resulting Mayer-form MICP can be solved exactly as a convex optimization problem by leveraging system normality and an extreme-point relaxation of the input set.
-Consequently, the original fuel-optimal control problem with discrete-valued actuators can be solved efficiently using convex optimization (see \cref{fig:Framework}).

-We validate the proposed approach through numerical experiments on a spacecraft rendezvous scenario.
-The results show that the generated control inputs are inherently discrete-valued and that this discreteness is maintained even under coarser discretization grids.
-Furthermore, Monte Carlo simulations confirm that the method consistently produces discrete-valued control solutions with computation times compatible with real-time requirements, such as those specified by NASA’s SPLICE project \cite{doll_hardware_2025}.